 It ensures that the baking powder is distributed evenly throughout the flour, avoiding the need to sift them together before adding the other ingredients.

 Baking powder deteriorates over time, so self-rising flour that is past its use-by date may have lost some of its potency.

 You can make your own self-rising flour by whisking in 1½ teaspoons of baking powder and ½ teaspoon salt into one cup of all-purpose flour.

-Unlike bread flour which is made from only the central part of the wheat grain known as the endosperm, wholewheat flour is milled from the whole grain, including in it the bran and germ.
+Unlike bread flour, which is made from only the central part of the wheat grain known as the endosperm, whole wheat flour is milled from the whole grain, including the bran and germ.